ezra-bible-app/ezrabibleapp.net/index.md

 You can also browse through some screenshots and photos on a separate [gallery page](/gallery).

-If you have specific questions on how to use Ezra Bible App, feel free to participate in the [user forum](https://forum.ezrabibleapp.net).
+If you have specific questions on how to use Ezra Bible App, feel free to participate in the [discussions on GitHub]({{ site.github.repository_url }}/discussions).

 Have a look at these howtos for some advanced usecases: